indexsupply/shovel/docs/e2pg/readme.md

 The event is a ABI fragment containing an ABI JSON event definition.
 However, an event's input may contain 3 additional fields:

 1. "column" - a reference to a column name in the table definition
 2. "filter_op" - a way to filter an input's value.
-Possible values are: "contians" and "!contains"
+Possible values are: "contains" and "!contains"
 3. "filter_arg" - a JSON list of hex encoded, non-0x prefixed values.

 ## Reorgs